ZGZOO/ukuAlong/README.md

 ### App Evaluation

-[Evaluation of your app across the following attributes]
+[Evaluation of our app across the following attributes]

 - **Category:** Social Networking / Music
 - **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a tablet, such as spotify or other similar apps.
 Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.